Misrepresenter. A person or company that purports to care about health, but sells/promotes food/products/services that lead to poor health.

 Healthwashing is a term I co-coined with a client in 2009 used to describe the activities of companies and groups that position themselves as leaders in the crusade forward to good health while engaging in practices that may be contributing to our poor health, collectively and as a society.
 It was created as a take on “greenwashing” and I have also written about “philanthropywashing” and “farmersmarketwashing”, and so on.

-Healthwashing is rampant and causes outrage …. but more importantly, offers me even more clarity since I have learned to pay attention and question everything.
+Healthwashing is rampant and causes me outrage …. this outrage and awareness offers me more clarity as it has taught me to pay more attention and to question everything.

 A good product, campaign or service stands on their own goodness, not on a claim and offers FULL DISCLOSURE of all ingredients and activity.